codewithyzer/Hand-Sign-Detection/README.md

 - cd into project folder
   cd path/to/Hand-Sign-Detection

-- Create a virtual environment named `env` py -3.10 -m venv env
+- Create a virtual environment named env
+  `py -3.10 -m venv env`

-- Activate virtual environment (you should see `(env)` at the start if succesfully activated) env\Scripts\Activate
+- Activate virtual environment (you should see "(env)" at the start if succesfully activated) `env\Scripts\Activate`

 - select you created env folder as your interpreter (`OPTIONAL`: if env didn't get automatically selected)

 ## 3. Install Project Dependencies

 - in your vscode terminal
-  pip install -r requirements.txt
+  `pip install -r requirements.txt`

 ## 4. Run the data collection program